[Principality Stadium on match day, Image ©WRU ]

 Sure it’s no secret that here in Wales we are pretty passionate about Rugby Union, our national sport.
 There’s no sound like a full Principality Stadium singing the Welsh National Anthem and traditional hymns at the rugby.

-Whether it’s regional Rugby Union courtesy of the Ospreys, Newport Gwent Dragons, Scarlets and Cardiff Blues, Under the Armour series in the internationals with top class Southern Hemisphere sides or the RBS Six Nations in the spring, when it comes to Rugby Union we’ve got it covered.
+Whether it’s regional Rugby Union courtesy of the Ospreys, Newport Gwent Dragons, Scarlets and Cardiff Blues, Under the Armour series in the autumn with top class Southern Hemisphere sides or the RBS Six Nations in the spring, when it comes to Rugby Union we’ve got it covered.
 We also have a growing interest in Rugby League with two professional teams, the North Wales Crusaders and the West Wales Raiders.
 Our National Rugby League team won the 2015 European Cup.

 Wales and rugby are, to many people, synonymous thanks to our proud history of the game; players like Gareth Edwards, widely regarded as the greatest Rugby Union player of all time, JPR Williams, Phil Bennett and Cliff Morgan created a vision of Wales that prevails today and in the women's game legend Non Evans remains the record points scorer.